mskccpatiented/contentaudit/_posts/2012-10-29-disposal-of-your-home-medical-sharps.md

 layout: default
 categories: [articles]
 tags: []
-status: unformatted
+status: formatted
 date: 29-10-2012
 ---
 Medical sharps include such things as a needle, syringe, or lancet.
 This card describes how to dispose of medical sharps safely.

 * Choose an empty container with a tight cap.
 * It should be strong enough that needles cannot go through the sides and it should not be breakable.
 * Thick plastic detergent bottles and aluminum coffee cans are best.
 * Do NOT use paper or plastic bags.
-* Clearly label the container ÒHome Sharps.Ó Keep it away from children and pets.
+* Clearly label the container Home Sharps.
+Keep it away from children and pets.
 * Do not overfill the container.
 When it is 60 to 80% full, reinforce the lid or cap with strong tape to create a more secure seal and prevent leakage.
 * Separate the container from trash that will be recycled.
 * If you live in New York City, you may place the sealed container in with your regular trash for collection.
 Do not place it with your recyclables.